Welcome to my vision board / reality work-in-progress!

 I've wanted to grow fruit trees since forever, and now that we have enough space to do whatever we want, we are in fact doing whatever we want.
 TN Nursery sent us 2 pink lady apple trees, 2 Methley plum trees, 2 peach trees, and 2 moonglow pear trees.

-But first, we had to battle with the thickest part of the overgrowth on the entire property - the part right next to the pasture.
+But first, I had to battle with the thickest part of the overgrowth on the entire property - the part right next to the pasture.
 Putting our little orchard here ensures it won't be in the way later on, since there's a driveway going in right next to it, and a little ravine cutting down the middle of it.

 *Trust the process*